Sock Marks: Why They Happen & What to Do About Them

 Runner, mid-stride, getting in a lot of movement to stay healthy

-In addition to hydration, regular movement is another thing you can do to help reduce unwanted swelling in your lower extremities.
+Regular movement is another thing you can do to help promote blood flow and reduce unwanted swelling in your lower extremities.
 The simple explanation here is that when you sit or stand for long periods of time, gravity and muscles that go off-line because they aren’t being used both contribute to a buildup of fluid in the lower legs and feet.

 If it’s an option for you, make it a priority to move regularly during your day, especially if you have a job that keeps you sitting or standing in one place for long periods of time.
 March in place, set a timer to do some stairs once every hour, or take the long way to fill your water bottle…just keep your body moving to keep that fluid circulating and not pooling.